javaee/cargotracker/readme.txt

 and all contributions.

-The project mailing lists are here: https://java.net/projects/cargotracker/lists The JIRA issue tracker is here: http://java.net/jira/browse/CARGOTRACKER
+The project mailing lists are here: https://java.net/projects/cargotracker/lists The issue tracker is here: https://github.com/javaee/cargotracker/issues

-You can also send an email to reza.rahman@oracle.com with any questions, concerns or suggestions.
+You can also send an email to m.reza.rahman@gmail.com with any questions, concerns or suggestions.